What is a debtor?

-"Debtor" means any individual having a delinquent debt or account with any claimant agency which has not been adjusted, satisfied, or set aside by court order, or discharged in bankruptcy. (defined by the Setoff Debt Collection Act, Section 12-56-20)
+A debtor is any individual having a delinquent debt or account with any claimant agency which has not been adjusted, satisfied or set aside by court order, or discharged in bankruptcy.

-"Delinquent debt" means any sum due and owing any claimant agency.
-It includes the collection costs, court costs, fines, penalties and interest which have accrued through contract, subrogation, tort, operation of law, or any other legal theory regardless of whether there is an outstanding judgment for the sum which is legally collectible and for which a collection effort has been or is being made. (defined by the Setoff Debt Collection Act, Section 12-56-20)
+A delinquent debt is any sum due and owed any claimant agency.
+It includes the collection costs, court costs, fines, penalties and interest which have accrued through contract, subrogation, tort, operation of law, or any other legal theory regardless of whether there is an outstanding judgment for the sum which is legally collectible and for which a collection effort has been or is being made.
+(Setoff Debt Collection Act, S.C.
+Code Section 12-56-20)

 Examples: delinquent property taxes, rent, utility bills, parking fines, tuition fees, garbage fees, property damage costs, etc.